LantianXie3/threat-hunting-scenario/README.md

 ## Summary
+---

 The user labuser on device lan-vt downloaded, installed, and immediately launched Tor Browser version 14.5.5 on August 5, 2025, starting at 3:15 PM.
 The installation used a silent deployment method to the desktop directory.
 Within minutes of launch, the user successfully established Tor network circuits and accessed multiple .onion hidden service domains, indicating immediate dark web engagement.
 The browsing session lasted approximately 40 minutes with continuous activity across multiple tabs.
 During this activity, the user also created a file named tor-shopping-list.txt, suggesting documentation of items or services of interest while browsing the dark web.
 The technical indicators show legitimate Tor Browser behavior with proper signatures and expected process execution.
 However, the rapid progression from installation to hidden service access, combined with the creation of the shopping list file, suggests planned usage for specific procurement activities.

 ---

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
+TOR usage was confirmed on the endpoint `lan-vt` by the user `labuser`.
 The device was isolated, and the user's direct manager was notified.

 ---